Connections and Projects

 Produce useful, well-designed and safer building materials, and beautifully crafted items.

-In recent years, The Dust Project have been able to open 2 “DP Stores” in Sri Lanka— one in Irupalai, Jaffna, and one in Wattala, Colombo.
-These are second-hand clothing shops, supplied by donated clothing collected in the UK.
+In recent years, The Dust Project has been able to open a second-hand clothing shop in Irupalai (just outside Jaffna), supplied by donated clothing collected in the UK.
 Shipments go from southern UK quarterly, and once in Sri Lanka, seem to fly off the shelves!
 Whatever is deemed unsalable after a fair amount of time is then given to use in the Waste For Life machine press— where the fabric is fused with plastic waste, and transformed into alternate, usable goods.
 These include but aren’t limited to: pencil cases, book covers, bags, etc. for sale and for our school children’s use; marketable products for the community (such as bottle carriers); and we’re currently sampling several other templates for more contemporary designs to hopefully sell in trendy, tourist-frequented Colombo markets, online, and in UK-based shops.

-DP Stores have been a resounding success— supplying needed shoes and clothing, in good condition, to local residents at reduced costs, and creating jobs for local employees.
+The DP Shop has been a resounding success— supplying needed shoes and clothing, in good condition, to local residents at reduced costs, and creating jobs for locals.

 Photo & Video Credits